scmschmidt/simple_deployment/README.md

 * registration on the SCC (or other registration server)
 * (a bit more, but this was not doable on libvirt, AWS and Azure all together, so I plan to use Ansible later on)

 I'll do bug fixing of cause and also maybe enhance it a bit, but only to the extend of my needs.
 There are no plans to add stuff for more complex deployments.
 Feel free to fork and work on your own!

+The bare-metal module is different because it just manages btfs snapshots.

 ## Installation